 - cancelled or suspended, or

-- cancelled or suspended due to failure to take action to obtain a comparable foreign pension.
+- cancelled or suspended due to failure to take action to obtain a comparable foreign pension or payment.

 Veterans' Entitlements Act 1986.